 (c) Other requirements.
 This section does not alter the applicability of requirements in other sections in this chapter.

 (2) Purpose.
 Under chapter 173-360A WAC, UST system owners and operators must investigate and clean up confirmed releases in accordance with the requirements of this chapter.
 This section specifies interim actions that UST system owners and operators must perform immediately or shortly after confirming a release to reduce threats posed by the release, prevent any further release, and characterize the nature and extent of the release.
-Further remedial action may be necessary under this chapter to investigate and clean up the release.
-WAC 173-340-120 provides an overview of the cleanup process in this chapter.
+If the interim actions are insufficient to meet the criteria in WAC 173-340-330(5), UST system owners and operators must conduct further remedial action under the state cleanup law to investigate and clean up the release.
+WAC 173-340-120 provides an overview of the cleanup process under the state cleanup law.

 (3) Enforcement.
 UST system owners and operators who violate any requirement in this chapter are subject to enforcement, including civil penalties and orders, under: